Connections-Business-Directory/Connections/README.txt

 == Changelog ==

+= 8.5.6 12/10/2015 =
+* COMPATIBILITY: Fix for WordPress 4.4.
+Use an empty string instead of NULL when inserting data for an entry with no value.
+* TWEAK: Change the checkbox header/footer column from th to td so the correct styling is applied by WP.
+* TWEAK: Change the column name from "Hierarchy" to "Parent" in the category CSV export.
+* TWEAK: Add default primary column name to list table classes.
+* TWEAK: Revert CSS tweaks designed to prevent themes from hiding the vcard class due to it breaking templates layouts.

 = 8.5.5 12/08/2015 =
 * NEW: Bulk export the categories as a SCV file.
 * NEW: Add support to bulk import **nested** categories.